Syed-Zain-Ul-Haque/Applied-Data-Science-Capstone/README.md

 - Train different classification models
 - Optimize the Hyperparameter grid search
 - Utilize your machine learning skills to build a predictive model to help a business function more efficiently

+# Module 5 Present Your Data-Driven Insights
+In this module, we will compile all of our activities into one place and deliver our data-driven insights to determine if the first stage of Falcon 9 will land successfully.
+## Objectives:
+- Establish how to structure and build your data-findings report.